Echo Sonographer Salary Guide 2025: Pay, Career, Growth

 Senior-Level (10+ years) $45–$55 $7,800–$9,000 $95,000–$110,000

-This table gives a clear snapshot of how echo sonographer pay improves with experience, making it easier to set career goals and salary expectations.
+This table gives a clear snapshot of how echo sonographer pay improves with experience, make it easier to set career goals and salary expectations.

 Echo Sonographer Salary by State

-Where you work plays a significant role in determining your salary.
+Where you work plays a significant role in determine your salary.
 For instance:

 Certified Echo Sonographer Salary